Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/WEB_HTTP_HOST_HEADER_POISONING/description.md

 Host: www.ostorlab.co
 ```

-The `Host` header is important to enable routing traffic to virtual hosts.
+The `Host` header is important to enabling routing traffic to virtual hosts.

 Applications that handle the `Host` header insecurely are vulnerable to multiple classes of vulnerabilities, like: